Exploito: Producers and labels

 Deacon was another budget label that was sold via supermarkets and gas stations.
 A good deal of its catalogue consisted of orchestral and middle of the road type albums.
 The label released an album in 1970 called The Golden Hits From The Legend That Was Hank Williams.
 The credited artist Tex Williams & The Sundowners was displayed on the front cover positioned in the song list column in much smaller writing than the subject that was Hank Williams.
 In 1972 the label issued Tribute To Johnny Cash.
 Like the Golden Hits From The Legend That Was Hank Williams release, the credited artist had one part of the name the same as the subject artist.
-The label even issued a single-sided 45RPM single aimed at bingo halls with the songs "Let's Play Bingo" and "Bingo Goes Pop".
+The label even issued a single-sided 45 rpm single aimed at bingo halls with the songs "Let's Play Bingo" and "Bingo Goes Pop".